Jackthebighead/duplicate-question-pair-identification/README.md

 - model stacking, tbc..

 ### Update (2020.12.21)
-- Model results in the report (for 5012:ML course project only) will remain the status on DEC 3rd, 2020.
+- Model results in the report (for ML course project only) will remain the status on DEC 3rd, 2020.
 - sentence BERT(Siamese BERT) is tried.
 2020.12.21 [sbert](https://arxiv.org/pdf/1908.10084.pdf)
 - ESIM is tried.
 2020.12.21 [esim](https://arxiv.org/pdf/1609.06038.pdf)